robotpy/robotpy-wpilib/wpilib/README.rst

 ============

-Typically, you don't install this directly, but use the RobotPy installer to install it on your RoboRIO, or it is installed by pip as part of the pyfrc setup process.
+Typically, you don't install this directly, but use the RobotPy installer to install it on your roboRIO, or it is installed by pip as part of the pyfrc setup process.